RocketChat/docs-old/guides/rocket-chat-apps/atlassian/jira-server-v2.0.md

 ![Room Integration dialog menu](../../../.gitbook/assets/image%20%2810%29.png)

 * **Manage Connections** - Takes you to the [_Room Preferences_ dialog above](jira-server-v2.0.md#configuration).
 From there you can manage to which servers your channel/private group is connected, add new servers, etc.
 * **Reset Connections** - Will reset all connected servers and projects from this room.
-Use this if you no longer want to receive notifications on your channel/private group.
+Use this if you no longer want to receive notifications on your channel/private group